 And some of Bitdefender’s plans are accompanied by an anti-theft add-on.
 If your device ever gets stolen, this helpful feature will allow you to pinpoint your PC’s location and disable it so that no one else can use it.

 Bitdefender also comes with Game, Movie, and Work modes.
 It’s always good to know that the software won’t disturb you with scans or notifications when you’re busy doing something else.

 Finally, Bitdefender’s Firewall is highly effective, letting you monitor the apps on your device and allowing the ones you know to be safe to pass through the Firewall.
 If you want, you can tweak the Firewall’s settings for IP addresses, ports, and more.

 Bitdefender’s Plans and Pricing

 Bitdefender offers a wide variety of antivirus plans, including a completely free version of its product.
-Bitdefender also offers many business products suitable for small and medium organizations as well as larger enterprises (which we haven't gone into in this review).
+Bitdefender also offers many business products which are suitable for small and medium organizations as well as larger enterprises (which I haven’t gone into in this review).

-Bitdefender’s premium plans are available as a 30-day free trial.
+Bitdefender’s premium plans are also available as a 30-day free trial.

 I always recommend starting with the cheapest plan.
 You can always upgrade later, so why pay more from the beginning?